The Chow $t$-structure on the $\infty$-category of motivic spectra

 \subsection{Acknowledgements}

 We thank Marc Levine and the University of Duisburg-Essen for the conference SPP 1786 Jahrestagung in 2019, where part of this collaboration was started.
 We thank Mark Behrens, Robert Burklund, Lars Hesselholt, Dan Isaksen, Fangzhou Jin, Haynes Miller, Markus Spitzweck, Glen Wilson, Paul Arne {\O}stv{\ae}r for conversations regarding this project.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1926686.
 The third author was partially supported by grant NSFC-11801082 and the Shanghai Rising-Star Program under agreement No. 20QA1401600.
-The fourth author was partially supported by the National Science Foundation under Grant No. DMS-2043485.
+The fourth author was partially supported by the National Science Foundation under Grant No. DMS-2105462.